-- a) a government-approved program for end-of-life electronics processing, which includes servers and in which the manufacturer does not control the selection of initial service providers for servers in the jurisdiction where the servers were taken back; or - b) initial service providers that meet one of the following: - are certified by a certification body to a Qualified Electronics Recycling Standard (as specified below), such as: - the Responsible Recycling (R2) Standard for Electronics Recyclers; - the e-Stewards Standard for Responsible Recycling and Reuse of Electronic Equipment; - EN 50625; and - WEEELABEX.
+a) A government-approved program for end-of-life electronics processing, which includes servers and in which the manufacturer does not control the selection of initial service providers for servers in the jurisdiction where the servers were taken back; or b) Initial service providers that meet one of the following:

+- are certified by a certification body to a Qualified Electronics Recycling Standard (as specified below), such as:

+- the Responsible Recycling (R2) Standard for Electronics Recyclers; - the e-Stewards Standard for Responsible Recycling and Reuse of Electronic Equipment; - EN 50625; and - WEEELABEX.

-Certification bodies shall be accredited by an IAF member accreditation body to certify to the specific Qualified Electronics Recycling Standard identified; or demonstrate legal compli ance to a Q ualified Ele ectronics Re ecycling S tandard, in countries of or regi ons that requi re compliand e with a Qu alified Elec tronics Recy ycling Sta ndard; or are certified to OHSAS 18001 and either ISO 14001 or EU EMAS57 by a conformity assessment body that is accredited by an IAF member accreditation body to certify to the applicable management system Standards; and demonstrate conformance through annual third-party audits to a Qualified Electronics Recycling Standard.
-The audit shall be performed by a third-party conformity assessment body accredited by an IAF member accreditation body to ISO/IEC 17021-1 or ISO 17065 and with competency to conduct an audit to the Qualified Electronics Recycling Standard.
-32
+Certification bodies shall be accredited by an IAF member accreditation body to certify to the specific Qualified Electronics Recycling Standard identified; or

+- demonstrate legal compliance to a Qualified Electronics Recycling Standard, in countries or regions that require compliance with a Qualified Electronics Recycling Standard; or

+- are certified to OHSAS 18001 and either ISO 14001 or EU EMAS57 by a conformity assessment body that is accredited by an IAF member accreditation body to certify to the applicable management system standards; and demonstrate conformance through annual third-party audits to a Qualified Electronics Recycling Standard.
+The audit shall be performed by a third-party conformity assessment body accredited by an IAF member accreditation body to ISO/IEC 17021-1 or ISO 17065 and with competency to conduct an audit to the Qualified Electronics Recycling Standard.32

-For products declared in the US and Canada, manufacturers shall conform with a) or b), bullet 1, above.
+For products declared in the U.S. and Canada, manufacturers shall conform with a) or b), bullet 1, above.